fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 ### numpy.ndarray.itemset

-    ndarray.itemset(*args): Insert scalar into an array (scalar is cast to array's dtype, if possible).
-There must be at least 1 argument, and define the last argument as item.
-Then, a.itemset(*args) is equivalent to but faster than a[args] = item.
-The item should be a scalar value and args must select a single item in the array a.
+&emsp;&emsp;`ndarray.itemset(*args)`: Insert scalar into an array (scalar is cast to array's dtype, if possible).
+There must be at least `1` argument, and define the last argument as `item`.
+Then, `a.itemset(*args)` is equivalent to but faster than `a[args] = item`.
+The item should be a scalar value and args must select a single item in the array `a`.
+&emsp;&emsp;Parameters:

+- `*args`: Arguments.

-    Parameters: *args : Arguments.
-If one argument: a scalar, only used in case a is of size 1.
-If two arguments: the last argument is the value to be set and must be a scalar, the first argument specifies a single array element location.
-It is either an int or a tuple.
+1. If one argument: a scalar, only used in case `a` is of size `1`.
+2. If two arguments: the last argument is the value to be set and must be a scalar, the first argument specifies a single array element location.
+It is either an `int` or a `tuple`.

-    Notes: Compared to indexing syntax, itemset provides some speed increase for placing a scalar into a particular location in an ndarray, if you must do this.
+&emsp;&emsp;Notes: Compared to indexing syntax, `itemset` provides some speed increase for placing a scalar into a particular location in a `ndarray`, if you must do this.
 However, generally this is discouraged: among other problems, it complicates the appearance of the code.
-Also, when using itemset (and item) inside a loop, be sure to assign the methods to a local variable to avoid the attribute look-up at each loop iteration.
+Also, when using `itemset` (and `item`) inside a loop, be sure to assign the methods to a local variable to avoid the attribute look-up at each loop iteration.
-    Examples:
+&emsp;&emsp;Examples:

 ``` python
 >>> x = np.random.randint(9, size=(3, 3))